Lamden/lamden_link_docs/swapOtherNative2other.md

 >[!Tip]
 >Some common issues you might encounter:<br/>
-> *Not Connected* - ensure you have the [Lamden Wallet](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim) installed on a compatible browser and fully logged in
+> *Not Connected* - ensure you have the [Lamden Wallet](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim) installed on a compatible browser and fully logged in<br/>
 > *Wallet Locked* - you must login to your Lamden Wallet

 ### STEP 2